TOPDyn/TOPDyn/README.md

 - A strategy based on the strain‐to‐kinetic energy ratio to ensure stability and convergence in topology optimization of globally resonating one‐material structures. https://onlinelibrary.wiley.com/doi/abs/10.1002/nme.6374

+Some features to be implemented:

+- Projection filters;

+- New convergence criteria;

+- Passive elements.

 ## Prerequisites

 You will need python 3.6.8 and the pip package manager.